Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Materials and methods

 such that $\sum \omega_i = \sum \lambda_i = 1$.
 By default, the weights $\omega_i$ and $\lambda_i$ were initialised to equally contribute in the weighted sum, but can be set manually from a priori knowledge on initial loss and regularisation values.
 In our experiments, the default initialisation for the loss weights was used, except for the regularisation term, which was initialised to $5\times10^{-3}$.

 For training the neural networks we used the Adam optimiser.
 Gradient accumulation was performed to overcome memory constraints and enable larger batch training.
 The batch size was set to one, but artificially increased by accumulating eight mini-batch gradients.
 The learning rate was set to $10^{-3}$ with a scheduler to decrease by 10 whenever the validation loss plateaued with a patience of 10.
 The models were trained using a custom training pipeline.
-Training curves can be found in the online resources Fig. S2 to S5.
+Training curves can be found in Figs A-D in S3 Appendix.
 The training was limited to $10^5$ epochs, and manually stopped if the model stopped converging.
 The model with the lowest validation loss was saved.